jparismorgan/protein_network/README.md

 	* NCBI protein: Currently not implemented so no annotation information is provided yet.
 This includes most proteins from the Automatic Protein Selection tool, though some are caught with the UniParc protein tool.

 	Each database provides slightly different information.
 Once this is complete, we follow the same process as the NetworkBuilder (Main Analysis), performing an all vs all BLASTp search and then visualizing the network.
 3. **Automatic Protein Selection:** This tool is separate from the NetworkBuilder tool and is intended to be used as an alternate first step instead of the NetworkBuilder (Main Analysis) tool.
 It uses a rough algorithm to calculate a selection of maximally distinct proteins from the input of the amino acid (AA) sequence of a query protein.
+First, we use [Biopython](http://biopython.org/DIST/docs/tutorial/Tutorial.html) to run a BLASTp search against through NCBI.
+The 'nr' database is suggested and supported, though there is an option for any of the NCBI databases may hypothetically work, albeit they have not be checked for bugs.
+If a BLASTp search has already been completed with the query protein, the XML results file can be selected instead.
+Once the BLASTp is completed, a percent identity distribution (relative to the query protein) is displayed to the user.
+The user can select the bin size for the distribution.
+The user then selects how many proteins of each bin to select.
+For each bin, we randomly choose (1.5 * # to select) proteins out of all the proteins.
+We then run a maximally distinct algorithm (also used in NetworkBuilder (Main Analysis)):
+	* For each node, calculate the sum of all outgoing edges.
+Only include edges for which both nodes are included in the graph.
+	* Within each connected component in the graph, select k nodes with the lowest sum.
+		* k = 20% of total nodes in connected component.

+4. **CreateClustaloCSVFile:** This program uses ClustalW to build a CSV file that will visually inform a user of how good their selection of proteins is.
+It will prompt a user for the NetworkBuilder directory and the FASTA file they are interested in.
+It will then run the [Clustal Omega](http://www.clustal.org/omega/README) program.
+It uses the --full flag to prevent using the mBed approximation and the --distmat-out to write the calculated distance matrix to a file, which we then parse into a CSV file.
+The scores are between 0.0 (identical) and 1.0 (completely different).
+See msa_csv_builder.py for more information in the docstring or visit Clustalo docs.

 ## Databases

 The UniRef90 database is built "by clustering UniRef100 sequences with 11 or more residues using the CD-HIT algorithm (Li W. and Godzik A., Bioinformatics, 22: 1658-1659, 2006) such that each cluster is composed of sequences that have at least 90% sequence identity to and 80% overlap with the longest sequence (a.k.a. seed sequence) of the cluster."
-The UniRef100 database "combines identical sequences and sub-fragments with 11 or more residues from any organism into a single UniRef entry, displaying the sequence of a representative protein, the accession numbers of all the merged entries and links to the corresponding UniProtKB and UniParc records"
+The UniRef100 database "combines identical sequences and sub-fragments with 11 or more residues from any organism into a single UniRef entry, displaying the sequence of a representative protein, the accession numbers of all the merged entries and links to the corresponding UniProtKB and UniParc records".

 ## Code Example

 To start the program, double click on the NetworkBuilder.command file in the NetworkBuilder directory.
 There are then two stages of analysis you can run:

-* The Main Analysis
+* NetworkBuilder (Main Analysis)
     1. Enter the name of your protein sequence
         * Any spaces or following characters will be stripped: !, @, #, $, %, ^, &, *, (, ), >, <
     2. Enter the protein sequence.